This post may contain affiliate links. Please see my disclosure policy for details.

 4. Kumortuli is where all the clay statues are made for festivals and events

 As I visited the day after Durga Puja, the whole of the area was filled with Durga and Kali statues.
-Every workshop was making them to cater for the demand.
+Every workshop was making them to cater to the demand.

 However, as well as making statues for Durga Puja of the goddess Durga.
-The karigars of Kumortuli make other statues all year around as well.
+The karigars of Kumortuli make other statues all year round as well.

-As well as religion idols, they also make statues of animals, busts of famous figures, neoclassical designs and anything that is commissioned for them to make!
+As well as religious idols, they also make statues of animals, busts of famous figures, neoclassical designs, and anything that is commissioned for them to make!